12 Best laptops for creating Virtual Tours with Pano2VR

 6.HP Omen 17

-HP Omen 17: A high-end gaming laptop with powerful performance, but compromised by noise and battery life.
+HP Omen 17: A high-end gaming laptop with powerful performance and impressive display, but falls short on battery life and noise level.

 Pros